Anokhi Raat

 Anokhi Raat (lit.
 'Strange Night') is a 1968 Hindi film produced by L. B. Lachman and L. B. Thakur and directed by Asit Sen. The film stars Sanjeev Kumar, Zaheeda Hussain, Aruna Irani, Keshto Mukherjee and Parikshit Sahni.
 It has music by Roshan and Salil Chowdhury, with the former being the song composer and the latter being the film score composer.
-The film has some outstanding songs that include "Oh Re Taal Mile", "Mahalon Ka Raja Mila", "Mile Na Phool To", and "Dulhan Se Tumhara Milan Hoga".

 Plot

 The events depicted in the film take place on a single night and result in several characters sharing their life stories.
 It is a fascinating depiction of some of the challenges faced by the poor and by women in Indian society, some of which continue to this day.